UnaiGonzalezGarces/company-dashboard/README.md

 This is a company dashboard project made by Unai González with NextJS.

-Made for a Udemy NextJS course.
+This is for learning porpuses, was made for a Udemy NextJS course by Rafa Tarrega.